 Here is a statue of three kings of this region which is a reminder of the Three Kings from the Orient.

-On Saturday night and Sunday night, they block off two different streets to sell interesting items to the many tourists.
+On Saturday and Sunday nights they block off two different streets to sell interesting items to the many tourists.
 These are apparently named after us: Walking Streets.
 There are thousands of people lined up getting foot massages.

 Here are a few craft stalls.
 I am a Boston Terrier lover, and here was a booth dedicated to the breed.
 I haven’t seen any Bostons here.
 I asked the shopkeeper if he had a Boston.
 He smiled and said No. Me, neither!